 Then Moses summoned Joshua and said to him in the presence of all Israel, “Be strong and courageous, for you must go with this people into the land that the Lord swore to their ancestors to give them, and you must divide it among them as their inheritance.”
 Deuteronomy 31:7

-Again, in Deuteronomy 31:6 & 23 God commands Joshua to be strong and courageous, plus four times in Joshua chapter 1 (v.
-6, 7, 9 & 18), seven times altogether!
+Three times in Deuteronomy (31:6, 7 and 23), God commands Joshua to be strong and courageous, plus four times in the first chapter of Joshua (verses 6, 7, 9 and 18), making seven times altogether!

 However, we can lose courage as we age.
-Joshua was obligated to spend 40 years wondering around the wilderness because of the Israelites’ lack of faith.
+Joshua was obligated to spend 40 years wandering around the wilderness because of the Israelites’ lack of faith.
 Perhaps he felt guilty about not being able to arouse faith in his compatriots.
 Or perhaps he was ostracised because he disagreed with the other ten spies.
-It must have been a difficult time.
 Over the years he watched his peers die in the wilderness.
-Perhaps he became more aware how difficult it was going to be, to lead a group of people like the Israelites.
+Perhaps he became more aware of how difficult it was going to be, to lead a group of people like the Israelites.

 As we get older we become more set in our ways.
 We become more aware of the risks that didn’t concern us when we were younger.
 Maybe this was true for Joshua.

 However, Joshua is strong and courageous.
 He defeats enemies, takes possession of cities and generally leads his people well.
 God’s enabling presence was enough.
 God had trained him well, and by God’s grace Joshua learnt to overcome his fears.